ToBeAss/myai/README.md

         ```bash
         cp .env.example .env
         ```
-    Open the `.env` file and insert the required endpoints and API keys from Azure.
+    Open the `.env` file and insert the API keys.

 > [!WARNING]
 > The `.env` file is used to store sensitive information like API keys and database credentials securely.
 Make sure not to commit it to version control by adding `.env` to your `.gitignore` file.